Helmut Kettenmann

 Selected publications

-- Elmadany N, de Almeida Sassi F, Wendt S, Logiacco F, Visser J, Haage V, Hambardzumyan D, Wolf S, Kettenmann H, Semtner M. (2020) The VGF-derived peptide TLQP21 impairs purinergic control of chemotaxis and phagocytosis in mouse microglia.
+- Elmadany N*, de Almeida Sassi F*, Wendt S, Logiacco F, Visser J, Haage VC, Hambardzumyan D, Wolf S, Kettenmann H*, Semtner M* (2020) The VGF-derived peptide TLQP21 impairs purinergic control of chemotaxis and phagocytosis in mouse microglia.
 J Neurosci.
-14:1458-19 Last authors contributed equally
+14:1458-19., * equal contribution

 - Gutmann DH, Kettenmann H (2019) Microglia/ Brain Macrophages as Central Drivers of Brain Tumor Pathobiology, Neuron.
 104:442-449.

-- Meyer N, Richter N, Fan Z, Siemonsmeier G, Pivneva T, Jordan P, Steinhäuser C, Semtner M, Nolte C, Kettenmann H. (2018) Oligodendrocytes in the Mouse Corpus Callosum Maintain Axonal Function by Delivery of Glucose.
-Cell Rep. 2018 22:2383-2394
+- Meyer N, Richter N, Fan Z, Siemonsmeier G, Pivneva T, Jordan FJ Steinhauser C, Semtner M, Nolte C, Kettenmann H (2018) Oligodendrocytes in the Mouse Corpus Callosum Maintain Axonal Function by Delivery of Glucose.
+Cell Rep. 2018 22:2383-2394.

 - Wolf SA, Boddeke HW, Kettenmann H. (2017) Microglia in Physiology and Disease.
 Annu Rev Physiol.
 79:619-643.